NordicSemiconductor/cloud-device-helpers-js/README.md

 end-to-end tests:

-[`connect`](./device/connect.ts) opens a serial connection to a device and flashes the AT client, so cloud credentials can be provisioned using
+[`connect`](./device/connect.ts) opens a serial connection to a device and flashes the AT host, so cloud credentials can be provisioned using
 [`flashCredentials`](./device/flashCredentials.ts).

 This is used by the